USFDataVisualization/TopoLines/README.md

 # TopoLines: Topological Smoothing for Line Charts
-## EuroVis 2020 Short Papers Submission #1026
+## EuroVis 2020 Short Papers

-This software admittedly could be difficult to get running.
-We have tested it on Mac and Linux distributions.
+## Paul Rosen, Ashley Suh, Christopher Salgado, & Mustafa Hajij

-If you are on Windows or would like a live demo without running the software, visit **http://131.247.3.215:5050** or **http://131.247.3.213:5050**
+We have tested this setup on Mac and Linux distributions.

 ### [required] Install python3, python3-virtualenv, and git